Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 Our prototype system is illustrated in Figure \ref{fig:Exp_setup}.
 The optical setup consists of a \SI{670}{\nano\meter} pulsed laser source (ALPHALAS PICOPOWER-LD-670-50) operating with a \SI{10}{\mega\hertz} repetition rate, an average power of approximately \SI{0.1}{\milli\watt}, and a pulse width of \SI{30}{\pico\second}.
 This laser is in a confocal configuration with a fast-gated single-pixel SPAD detector (Micro Photon Devices PDM series SPAD, \SI{50}{\micro\meter} $\times$ \SI{50}{\micro\meter} active area), which allows us to gate out direct bounce photons, capturing only indirect photons from the hidden object.
 A time-correlated single photon counter (PicoQuant PicoHarp 300) takes as input a trigger signal from the laser and photon detection event triggers from the SPAD and forms time-stamped histograms of photon arrival times with \SI{16}{\pico\second} bin widths.

 We captured keyhole measurements of the objects illustrated in the top row of Figure \ref{fig:ExpResults}.
 The objects are each 50~cm tall and covered in retroreflective tape.
 The objects were affixed to two Zaber translation stages: a \SI{1}{\meter} linear stage (X-BLQ1045-E01) and a \SI{15}{\centi\meter} stage (T-LSR150A).
-Using the stages, objects can be translated to any point within a \SI{1}{\meter} by \SI{15}{\centi\meter} horizontal plane, where the long axis ($x$-axis) is aligned parallel to the wall and the short axis ($z$-axis) is aligned perpendicular to the wall.
+Using the stages, objects can be translated to any point within a \SI{1}{\meter} by \SI{15}{\centi\meter} horizontal plane, where the long axis ($x$-axis) is aligned parallel to the wall and the short axis ($z$-axis) is aligned perpendicular to the wall such that at their closest point the objects are \SI{.62}{\centi\meter} from the wall.
 In the captured measurements, objects are translated to between 66 and 165 discrete locations.
 To capture adequate signal given the limited laser power of our prototype, the objects hold position at each location for 10 seconds.
 Example trajectories are shown in the last column of Figure \ref{fig:ExpResults}.